Shaun Murphy: Personal life

 Born in Harlow and raised in Irthlingborough, Murphy was home-schooled from age 13 after being bullied at school.
-His parents split up when he was 14, after which he lived with his father Tony, a former professional golfer, and did not see his mother again until he was 19.
-During the 2007 World Championship, he revealed that he not spoken in over a year to his father, then a member of the World Snooker board.
+His parents split up when he was 14, after which he lived with his father, Tony, a former professional golfer, and did not see his mother again until he was 19.
+During the 2007 World Championship, he revealed that he not spoken to his father, then a member of the World Snooker board, in over a year.
 In 2023, Murphy confirmed that they were still estranged.

 During the 2004–05 season, Murphy moved to Whiston, a suburb of Rotherham, to live with his fiancée Clare Llewellyn, whom he married in July 2005.
 They separated in 2008.
 She filed for divorce the following year after The People newspaper revealed that Murphy had spent the night with an escort.
-His then-manager Brandon Parker confirmed that Murphy had spent the night with the woman but stated that they did not have sex.
-Murphy subsequently stated that he and the woman, who dated as teenagers, had reconnected through Facebook after he separated from his wife.
-He stated that he was unaware at the time that she had become an escort.
+His then-manager Brandon Parker confirmed that Murphy had spent the night with the woman, whom he had dated as a teenager, but stated that they did not have sex.
+Murphy subsequently said he had reconnected with the woman through Facebook after he separated from his wife but claimed he did not know she had become an escort.
 He subsequently dated Claire Chorlton, who attended the final of the 2012 UK Championship.

-Murphy married Irish academic Elaine O'Reilly in June 2016.
-They had two children together, a son and daughter.
-The family moved to Dublin, Ireland, in 2018.
+Murphy married Irish academic Elaine O'Reilly in June 2016 and they had two children together, a son and a daughter.
 They divorced in May 2023, with Murphy calling the split "amicable" and saying "our whole lives now become about raising our children".
-In January 2025, he was reported to be in a relationship with musician Jo Rochell, who appeared with him after he won the 2025 Masters.
+In January 2025, he appeared with musician Jo Rochell after he won the 2025 Masters.
 In November 2025, he and Rochell announced their engagement.

-Murphy became a Christian at the age of 15, after meeting a religious family on holiday.
-He later became known for his charitable work and donations, which included doing aid work in Zimbabwe with his then-wife Clare in 2006, donating one-tenth of his 2005 World Championship winnings to his church, and donating £100 to the Royal Manchester Children's Hospital for every century he made at the 2012 World Championship.
-In 2021, he stated in an interview that his faith had diminished over time, saying it had always been "50/50 at best" and that he had "found faith and [has] since lost it".
+Murphy embraced Christianity at 15 after meeting a religious family on holiday.
+In his early career, he became known for his charitable work and donations, which included donating one-tenth of his 2005 World Championship winnings to his church and doing aid work in Zimbabwe with his first wife Clare.
+In 2021, he stated in an interview that his faith had diminished over time, saying it had always been "50/50 at best".
 In 2023, he referred to himself as an atheist.

+Murphy was appointed Officer of the Order of the British Empire (OBE) in the 2026 Birthday Honours for services to snooker and charity.